sfmohassel/libc.eventbus/README.md

-# An in-memory event bus without any dependency in C #
+# An in-memory event aggregator without any dependency

 ## Why bother?